milensski/Finance-Tracker/README.md

  > Web project made with Bootstrap, Jinja, Flask and SQLAlchemy

 ## Live demo: https://expense-tracker-1133.herokuapp.com/
-### Please note that this app is deployed with Heroku so the first time when you open it you have to wait until the server initializez in order to view it.
+### Please note that this app is deployed with Heroku so the first time when you open it you have to wait until the server initialize in order to view it.

  ## Features:
   - Logging/Sign-up